 A couple of years ago, I discovered a recipe for a stew of shrimp and white beans simmered in garlic-spiked broth and lemon juice.
 Will and I loved making it regularly throughout the long Minnesota winters.
 It was so comforting and flavorful and was always ready quickly.

 That recipe is what inspired me to make this Tuscan white bean skillet!
 I incorporated a lot of flavors from that shrimp stew but added plenty more, too.
 Plus, I used artichoke hearts, lacinato kale, and aged parmesan cheese — staple ingredients of Tuscan and Italian cooking.

 The beans and veggies simmer in broth, resulting in an incredibly flavorful and, thanks to the cannellini beans, creamy stew.
 Boy oh boy…it turned out REALLY tasty!

 I highly recommend serving it with crusty bread either to sop up every last drop of liquid or to spread with beans and eat like toast.
-And if beans and greens are your jam, be sure to check out my White Beans and Escarole while you’re here!
+And if beans and greens are your jam, be sure to check out my Gigante Beans with Tomato and Feta and White Beans and Escarole while you’re here!

 Ingredients and Substitutions

 - Cannellini beans: These beans are pretty important for achieving the creamy texture of the dish, but you can substitute navy beans or great Northern beans if needed.